 Undergraduate Geoscience Computing

-Many industry standard, commercial geoscience data analysis programs are available for research use within the School of Earth Sciences and CODES.
+Many industry standard, commercial geoscience data analysis programs are available for research use within Earth Sciences and CODES.
 This section contains an introduction to this evolving facility including ‘HOWTO’ guides for getting started with a new program.

 For those who want the flexibility and power of combining their own computer programs with inversion and other data inference codes for research computational geophysics.
-Researchers within the School of Earth Sciences test and develop a variety of different codes.
+Researchers within Earth Sciences test and develop a variety of different codes.